Key Facts Relating to the Senior Women Talent Pipeline (SWTP)

-To address the gender gap in Peace Operations, the SWTP was created in 2014 with funding from the United Kingdom, the Netherlands, Japan, and Sweden.
+To address the gender gap in Peace Operations, the SWTP was created in 2014.

 The purpose of the Pipeline is to have a readily accessible talent pool of qualified female candidates for senior field mission vacancies in UN Peace Operations.
 It was established as an action point from the 2013 study “Bridging the Civilian Gender Gap in UN Peace Operations”, which suggests necessary procedures to attract qualified women to UN Peace Operations.